Laaouatni/Laaouatni/README.md

 - 👋 Hi, I’m @Laaouatni
 - 👀 I’m interested in learning new things :)
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C++ and sketchware
 - 💞️ I’m looking to collaborate on new projects for learning new things.
 - 📫 How to reach me @Laaouatni